BRCA- The Breast Cancer Susceptibility Genes

 A positive BRCA test means that the person’s chance of getting breast cancer in her lifetime may be as high as 85%, but this means that there is still at least a 15% chance that she won’t get it.
 It also means that their risk of getting ovarian cancer goes up but is not as high as for breast cancer.
 We do not know yet why some people with changed genes get cancer, and others do not.

 If I decide to have BRCA testing, how will I be told my test result?

 Because it is a very complex test, it may take several months to get your test result back.
-Once the result is available, your genetic counselor will meet with you to talk about the results and to help you decide what to do next.Tags: genetic counselor, Breast cancer screening, surgeries, Surgery, ovarian cancer
+Once the result is available, your genetic counselor will meet with you to talk about the results and to help you decide what to do next.Tags: Breast cancer screening, breast cancer, cancer, genetic counselor, ovarian cancer